 Simple operation: Casement windows are easy to operate, typically with a single crank or lever.
 This makes them suitable for spaces where you may need frequent ventilation, such as kitchens or bathrooms.

-Easy cleaning: Since casement windows open outward, cleaning the inside and outside of the glass can be done more efficiently than with fixed or sliding windows.
+Easy cleaning: Casement windows open outward, allowing you to clean both the inside and outside of the glass more efficiently than fixed or sliding windows.

 One of the appealing aspects of casement windows is their customisation potential.
 They are available in a range of materials, including:

-Casement windows can also be personalised with different colours, finishes, and glazing options to match your home’s style.
+You can personalise casement windows with different colours, finishes, and glazing options to match your home’s style.
 For example, double-glazing or triple-glazing options add an extra layer of insulation, enhancing energy efficiency and noise reduction.

 Are casement windows right for your home?